jan25/draw43/README.md

 ## Fourier

-Complex Fourier series: any function can be expressed as sum of sine and cosine functions, and as number of such functions approach ∞, the sum approaches original function.
+Complex Fourier series: any function can be expressed as sum of sine and cosine functions, and as th enumber of such functions approach ∞, the sum approaches original function.
 "Complex" because all this can be achieved with complex vectors rotating in complex plane each with some frequency.

 Motivation: [What is fourier series?
 (YouTube)](https://www.youtube.com/watch?app=desktop&v=r6sGWTCMz2k)